Virus has NFL prospects pondering threat of a lost season

 Myers and fellow Ohio State lineman Wyatt Davis, an All-American who passed up the draft to come back for a fourth year, are unequivocal about their need for a 2020 season, whether it involves playing in empty stadiums, extreme quarantining and even signing a waiver of liability.

-"I was looking so forward to this season, because I felt like last season I was just barely breaching the surface," said Davis, the grandson of Green Bay Packers Hall of Fame defensive end Willie Davis.
-"I know this is a very big year for me."
+“I was looking so forward to this season, because I felt like last season I was just barely breaching the surface,” said Davis, the grandson of late Pro Football Hall of Fame defensive end Willie Davis of the Green Bay Packers.
+“I know this is a very big year for me.”

 Since shutdowns interrupted spring football practices in March, coaches around the country are trying to stay on top of their squads with video meetings and calls.
 Still, it’s mostly left to players who are 18, 19 and 20 years old to keep themselves in game shape and act right.